0lru/c2pcss/README.md

 # Parser:

-The parser uses a strongly typed AST.
+The parser uses a strongly typed model.
 As an example, it can parse a rule like this:
 ```cpp
 css::rule_set value;
 css::parse(R"(